acend/helm-basics-training/content/en/docs/04.0/deploy.md

 {{% /alert %}}

 {{< onlyWhen mobi >}}
-You can use `helmtechlab-springboot-<NAMESPACE>.phoenix.mobicorp.test` as your hostname if you wan't to access your deployed application.
+You can use `helmtechlab-springboot-<namespace>.phoenix.mobicorp.test` as your hostname if you wan't to access your deployed application.
 It might take some minute until your ingress hostname is accessable as the DNS name first have to be propagated correctly.
 {{< /onlyWhen >}}